kh-mohamed07/Python-beginner-projects/HANGMAN/README.md

-# hangman
+# Hangman Game (Python)

-A simple Python game where you play hangman against the computer.
+A simple **Hangman** game built in Python.
+The player has 6 lives to guess a random word (from a provided word list).

+---

 ##  Features
-- Random word selection from a word list
+- Randomly selects a word from a word list
-- Input validation (no duplicates, no symbols)
-- Visual display of current word progress
+- Tracks guessed letters and remaining lives
+- Prevents invalid inputs and repeated guesses
+- Win/lose messages
-- Replay option after each game
+- Replay option

 ## Made by [kh-mohamed07]